Editor: David L. Joffe, BSPharm, CDE, FACA

 The patients included in the trial had to meet the following eligibility criteria:

-T1D according to WHO criteria with duration of ≥1 year, Age ≥18 years, BMI >22.0 kg/m2, HbA1c >7.5%, and <10.0% at visit 0 (screening), and Able to count carbohydrates.
+T1D according to WHO criteria with a duration of ≥1 year, Age ≥18 years, BMI >22.0 kg/m2, HbA1c >7.5%, and <10.0% at visit 0 (screening), and Able to count carbohydrates.
 These patients were randomly assigned to a preprandial subcutaneous injection of 10 µg Exenatide or placebo three times daily for 26 weeks as an add-on treatment to insulin therapy.

 Six hundred fifty-four patients were assessed for eligibility, but only 108 patients were enrolled.
 These 108 patients were randomly assigned to Exenatide (54 patients; 52 patients included in the intention-to-treat analysis; mean age, 50.1 years; 75% men) or placebo (54 patients; 53 patients included in the intention-to-treat analysis; mean age, 50.4 years; 70% men).
 The two groups had very similar baseline characteristics, with only minor differences in body weight and body mass index.
 During the trial, 17 participants in the Exenatide group discontinued treatment, and six patients in the placebo group discontinued treatment.